 In the city centre the Belgrade Theatre and Herbert Art Gallery and Museum are cultural gems for art, drama, dance and music.
 The Coventry Transport Museum has world's largest collection of British road transport located in its birthplace, and offering everything from 'bone shaking' cycles to land speed record cars.
 Coventry’s glorious 20th century cathedral, with stunning 1950s art and architecture, rising above the stark ruins of the medieval cathedral destroyed by German air raids in 1940, provides a unique backdrop to the University campus.

 Coventry has a well-established and diverse music scene.
 As well as the Ricoh Arena, the Kasbah nightclub regularly hosts top acts including local band The Enemy as well as artists such as Bastille, Foxes, The Pigeon Detectives and Grandmaster Flash.
+Soon they will host Fatman Scoop.
 Smaller venues include Taylor Johns which feature new, up-and-coming bands.
 The Godiva Festival is the Midlands' biggest family music festival – and it's free!
 The Coventry Jazz Festival takes place in May in venues across the city, including the Belgrade Theatre and Warwick Arts Centre.
 The festival has featured international jazz stars Hugh Masekela and Randy Brecker and Jools Holland and his Rhythm and Blues Orchestra.

 Whether you like taking part in or watching sport Coventry has something for everyone.
 You can watch Coventry City Football Club or play at the Ricoh Arena, or head to the SkyDome Arena to see a Coventry Blaze ice hockey match.
 The nearby Brandon Stadium plays host to the world’s top speedway riders and also regular greyhound racing.
 If rugby is your game you can go to the Butts Arena, home of Coventry Rugby Club or head to the Ricoh Arena to see the Wasps Rugby Club.
 The open spaces and good air quality make the city good for running and the city’s main running club the Godiva Harriers is one of the oldest in the world.
 Coventry is also one of the few cities in the UK that can boast an Olympic-size swimming pool, which is right next to the campus.